This PDF is the current document as it appeared on Public Inspection on 11/28/2014 at 08:45 am.

 Preliminary Results of the Review

-As a result of this review, we preliminarily determine that the following weighted-average dumping margin exists for the period November 1, 2010, through October 31, 2011:
+As a result of this review, we preliminarily determine that a weighted-average dumping margin of 0.00 percent exists for Koehler for the period November 1, 2012, through October 31, 2013.

 Disclosure and Public Comment